telstra/open-kilda/docs/guidelines/project-structure-conventions.md

 ### Automated tests
 Unit tests are located next to the source code according to the requirements or best-practices of the tool used to build the component.

-Automated functional and ATDD tests are placed into the `testing` folder.
+Automated functional and performance tests are placed into the `testing` folder.

 ### Documentation
 System-wide and component specific documentation is placed under the `docs` folder.

 ### Database migration scripts
->TBD
+Migration scripts are grouped by target database (OrientDB, MySQL) and placed under the `docker` folder (e.g. `docker/db-migration`)..

 ### Tools and utilities
 See the `tools` folder.